 It can focus attention on a safety issue and prevent other children from being injured.
 If your child has suffered a serious injury, contacting a child injury lawyer is a good first step.
 A knowledgeable attorney can review the details of the accident and discuss whether you have a valid child injury claim.

 After your child is injured, you can begin a child injury claim to hold the person legally responsible, or liable, for the injury and its costs.
 The job of your child injury attorney is to prove that the person or entity that was responsible violated their duty of care.
-When you contact our McAllen child injury lawyers at Herrman & Herrman, we’ll evaluate your case to identify who violated their duty and who should be held liable.
+When you contact our Houston injury lawyers at Herrman & Herrman, we’ll evaluate your case to identify who violated their duty and who should be held liable.

 Under Texas law, you need to show that a person exercising reasonable care would not have caused the injury.
 For example, an amusement ride operator should make sure their ride is properly maintained and won’t get off track.
 If the rider operator has not properly maintained the equipment and had it inspected on schedule, then the rider operator may be held liable for any injuries caused by a malfunction.